spinalcord/lazy-list-box-godot/README.md

 ```
 Don't forget to assign the `Button`
 ```
-ItemTemplate <---- Assign the Button below to the script in your inspector └──Button
+ItemTemplate <---- Make sure your button below is assigned to `my_item_template.gd` script.
+└──Button
 ```